 Besides Rypien and Wilson, two other WSU products are multi-ring winners: offensive tackle Allan Kennedy (San Francisco, '82 and '85) and defensive tackle Erik Howard (New York Giants, '87 and '91).

 The first Cougar to play on a Super Bowl team was legendary receiver Gail Cogdill.
 The Spokane native and 1960 NFL Rookie of the Year with Detroit was a member of the Baltimore Colts when they faced off against Joe Namath and the upstart New York Jets in one of the most storied games in professional history: Super Bowl III, a 16-7 upset win by the Jets in 1969.
-(Note: it is the belief among many, including our senior editor, that Super Bowl III was infiltrated by gambling concerns and was "thrown.")
+(Note: it is the belief among some, including our managing editor, that Super Bowl III was infiltrated by gambling concerns—among other entities--and was "thrown.") .

 The first Cougar to start in a Super Bowl was Bernard Jackson.
 A record-breaking running back and kick returner in Pullman from 1970-71, he was a mainstay at defensive back for Denver's famous "Orange Crush," which lost to Dallas in the 1978 title game.